stanfordpython/python-labs/lab2-datastructures.md

 Alright, you did it!
 There's nothing to submit for this lab.
 You're free to leave as soon as you've finished this lab.

-*Credit to Puzzling.SE, ProjectEuler and InterviewCake for several problem ideas*
+*Credit to Puzzling.SE (specifically [JLee](https://puzzling.stackexchange.com/users/463/jlee)), ProjectEuler and InterviewCake for several problem ideas*

 > With <3 by @sredmond